Community Food Projects

 Whole Measures for Community Food Systems: Stories from the Field - Community Food Security Coalition

-Indicators of Success Report: FY 2014 - New Entry Sustainable Farming Project
+Indicators of Success Report: FY 2016 - New Entry Sustainable Farming Project (with case studies by Andy Fisher)

 Community Food Security Coalition Resources